karllhughes/learn/_posts/2022-02-12-the-ultimate-list-of-developer-podcasts.md

 Topic: Software Engineering/Development/Programming

 A podcast for developers interested in building great software products.
-Every episode, Adam Wathan is joined by a guest to talk about everything from product design and user experience to unit testing and system administration.
+In every episode, Adam Wathan is joined by a guest to talk about everything from product design and user experience to unit testing and system administration.

 ### [The Bike Shed](http://bikeshed.fm/)